-- Chloe Maughan, who has written the Background section on Women's Safety at University. - Myles Smith-Thompson, who has written the Background section on the Black and Minority Ethnic Experience in the last year.
+Chloe Maughan, who has written the Background section on Women's Safety at University.
+Myles Smith-Thompson, who has written the Background section on Black Lives Matter: Looking at the Black and Ethnic Minority Experience in the Last Year.

 University students